smy2748/governing-docs/constitution.md

 ---------------
-As active members of the RIT community, advocates of software engineering, and future workers in the computing industry, the Society's members are expected to demonstrate the highest levels of personal and professional conduct.
+As active members of the RIT community, advocates of software engineering, and future workers in the computing industry, the Society's members are expected to demonstrate the highest levels of personal and professional conduct; provided of course that someone's watching

 At the core of all efforts as Society members, we will:
-* Demonstrate civility, respect, decency and sensitivity towards our fellow members of the RIT community.
+* Demonstrate civility, respect, decency and sensitivity towards our *fellow* members of the RIT community.
-* Conduct ourselves with the highest standards of moral and ethical behavior.
+* Conduct ourselves with the highest standards of (relatively) moral and (relatively) ethical behavior.
-  Such behavior includes taking responsibility for our own personal choices, decisions and academic and professional work.
+  Such behavior includes taking responsibility for our own personal choices (unless for a greater good), decisions (unless for a greater good) and academic and professional work.
-* Affirm through the daily demonstration of these ideals that RIT is a university devoted to the pursuit of knowledge and a free exchange of ideas in an open and respectful environment.
+* Affirm through the daily demonstration of the above ideals that RIT is a university devoted to the pursuit of knowledge and a free exchange of ideas (including moral relativism, post-modernism, and solipsim) in an open and respectful environment.

-Pillars of the Society
+Pi**ll**ars of the **S**ociety
 ----------------------
-The Pillars of the Society describe the organization's foremost priorities.
-The Pillars do not directly map to committees -- all actions taken by the Society should reflect these priorities and improve the Society within these areas.
+The Pi**ll**ars of the **S**ociety describe the organization's foremost priorities.
+The Pi**ll**ars do not directly map to committees -- all actions taken by the **S**ociety should reflect these priorities and improve the **S**ociety within these areas.

-The Pillars shall be valued equally, and are listed here in no particular order.
+The Pi**ll**ars shall be valued equally; anyone found valuing one Pi**ll**ar over another shall be ostracized harshly.
+The Pi**ll**ars are listed here in order of value (descending): order.

 ### Mentoring
-The Society shall promote the academic success of members of the RIT community, with a focus on material related to Software Engineering.
+The **S**ociety shall promote the academic success of members of the RIT community, with a focus on material related to Software Engineering.

 ### Networking
-The Society shall maintain relationships with prospective employers, sponsors, students, alumni, and important members of the computing industry.
+The **S**ociety shall maintain relationships with prospective employers, sponsors, students, alumni, and important members of the computing industry (ex.
+Sean Madden.)

 ### Projects
-The Society shall provide students with the opportunity to improve their engineering and creative skills in a non-academic setting.
+The **S**ociety shall provide students with the opportunity to improve their engineering and creative skills in a non-academic setting.

+### Salt
+The **S**ociety shall turn unruly members into a pillar of salt a la Lot's wife.
+Except that it will be a figurative pillar of salt.

 ### Events
-The Society shall provide opportunities to promote friendship and fellowship within the organization.
+The **S**ociety shall provide opportunities to promote *friend*ship and *fellow*ship within the organization.